 All the requirements of the AS&E Academic Honesty Policy apply to this course.
 In addition, the course has a set of very specific rules about how you complete the graded work for the course.
 Following these rules ensures that your performance in the course reflects your own grasp of the material, rather than someone else's.
 Suspected violations of these rules, or of any provision of the AS&E Academic Honesty Policy, will be reported as required AS&E's policy, and could lead to severe sanctions.
 So before you do any work in this course, make sure you know the rules.
-Learn them by watching the videos in Module 0 on the course Blackboard site!
+Read them in the Academic Honesty content area on the course Blackboard site.